atk4/core/docs/container.md

 :::{php:attr} elements
 Contains a list of objects that have been "added" into the current container.
 The key is a "shot_name" of the child.
-The actual link to the element will be only present if child uses both :php:trait:`TrackableTrait` and :php:trait:`NameTrait` traits, otherwise the value of array key will be "true".
+The actual link to the element will be only present if child uses both {php:trait}`TrackableTrait` and {php:trait}`NameTrait` traits, otherwise the value of array key will be "true".
 :::

 ### Methods